Particular/docs.particular.net/transports/msmq/distributor/index.md

 Pros and cons:

 - Every distributor endpoint is isolated.
-- There is not a single point of failure for all your endpoints.
+- There is not a single point of failure.
 - All endpoints can be scaled out.
 - The routing configuration is a bit more complex than in previous setups, but can still be managed manually.
 - Can suffer from throughput limitations.
 In that case [sender side distribution](../sender-side-distribution.md) might be an alternative.